Red Sox vs. Rangers Player Props Betting Odds

 Turner Stats

-- Turner brings a four-game streak with at least one hit into this matchup.
-During his last five outings he is batting .350 with a double, two home runs, a walk and six RBI.
+- Turner brings a five-game streak with at least one hit into this contest.
+In his last five games he is batting .450 with a double, two home runs, a walk and eight RBI.

 Turner Recent Games